 It is also Orange Shirt Day

 Many were already celebrating September 30th as “Orange Shirt Day” even before Bill C-5 was passed.
-This occasion was launched to “open the door to global conversation on all aspects of Residential Schools” (Orange Shirt Day. org).
-This date was chosen because September 30th is the day when Indigenous children were taken away to residential school.
+Orange Day was launched to “open the door to global conversation on all aspects of Residential Schools” (Orange Shirt Day. org).
+This date was chosen because September 30th was the day when Indigenous children were taken away to residential school.

 The name of the event is based on Phyllis Webstad’s experience on her first day at residential school.
-She was six years old when she started school in British Columbia.
-She recalls that upon arriving at St. Joseph’s Mission, all her clothes were taken away including a new orange shirt that was given to her by her grandmother (watch Phyllis relate the story in the video below).
+Phyllis relates that upon arriving at St. Joseph’s Mission, all her clothes were taken away, including a new orange shirt that was given to her by her grandmother (watch Phyllis tell the story in the video below).
+She was six years old at that time.
 This heartbreaking story highlights how Indigenous children were stripped away of their culture, rights, and self-esteem.
 This is why the event promotes the slogan “Every child matters.”

 Not all provinces will celebrate it as a statutory holiday

-Ontario, Alberta, Saskatchewan, Quebec, and New Brunswick will recognize it as a day of remembrance but not as a statutory holiday.
-This means that employers in these provinces are not obligated to give the day off.
-However, public service employees in Ontario, Saskatchewan, and Alberta will be observing a day of remembrance similar to Remembrance Day and Easter Monday.
-In Quebec, only financial institutions will be closed.
-But for New Brunswick, September 30th will be business as usual.
+Ontario, BC, Alberta, Saskatchewan, and Quebec will recognize it as a day of remembrance, not as a statutory holiday.
+This means that employers in these provinces are not obligated to provide the day off.
+However, public service employees in Ontario, Saskatchewan, and Alberta will be observing a day of remembrance similar to Remembrance Day and Easter Monday (optional general holiday).
+New Brunswick, Prince Edward Island, the Northwest Territories and Nunavut have declared Sept.
+30 a statutory holiday.

 In Manitoba, schools and non-essential government services and offices will be closed.
-Flags on all government buildings will also be lowered to half-mast.
 The City of Winnipeg, which has the largest Indigenous population of any major city in Canada, will be funding special programs that educate and raise awareness about the history and impacts of the residential school system.
-As part of these efforts, admission to the Manitoba Museum will be free from September 30 to October 3 to attract more people to their special exhibits and programs commemorating this occasion.
+As part of these efforts, admission to the Manitoba Museum’s Museum Galleries, Planetarium, and Science Gallery will be free from September 30 to October 2.
+The museum will offer visitors special, all-day programming focused on the history and the impacts of Residential Schools, as well as the Truth and Reconciliation Commission (TRC) Calls to Action.

 How will you celebrate Truth and Reconciliation Day?